henriquevilelatrustly/platformchecker/README.md

 ---

-### Observartion
+### Observations
- To skip simple CORS block this aplication create an own api server to fetch the data to frontend.
+ - To skip simple CORS block this aplication create an own api server to fetch the data to frontend.
  Maybe, in the future, some improvements can be done on this conection to support proxy access and another features.
+ - This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app) with following options enabled:
+    - Next JS v.15
+    - TypeScript
+    - Taiwind (for css)